-It’s officially Spring, and we’re bringing you loads of ideas for all ages that’ll keep the kiddos busy and won’t break the bank.
-Explore these options and share your spring break memories with us using #OhioFindItHere.
+It’s officially Spring, and we’re bringing you loads of ideas for all ages that’ll keep the kids busy and won’t break the bank.
+Explore these options and make some spring break memories.

 The Children’s Museum of Cleveland

 The Children’s Museum of Cleveland is packed with labs, studios and playgrounds designed to captivate even the youngest minds.
 With sections like Adventure City – a bustling space with a mock-market and two-story construction site and Arts & Parts – a studio with tons of supplies and tools, your youngster is sure to have an unforgettable spring break experience.